bytefish/bytefish.de/content/blog/validating_algorithms.md

 So the plan is the following:

 1. Write a function to read some image data.
-2. Wrap the //cv2.FaceRecognizer// into a scikit-learn estimator.
+2. Wrap the ``cv2.FaceRecognizer`` into a scikit-learn estimator.
-3. Estimate the performance of our //cv2.FaceRecognizer// with a given validation and metric.
+3. Estimate the performance of our ``cv2.FaceRecognizer`` with a given validation and metric.
-4. Profit!
+4. Profit!!

 ## Getting the image data right ##